dougmorato/WebGoat-Documentation/Contributing to WebGoat.md

 ## Overview

-The WebGoat project is hosted on github, [here](https://github.com/WebGoat).
+The WebGoat project is hosted [at github/WebGoat](https://github.com/WebGoat).

 Contributions are welcome!
+A large portion of Webgoat lessons are community contributed.

-This page describes the WebGoat development process.
+This page describes the WebGoat development process

 ## Roles